faithvoid/blog.feralcatgirl.media/_posts/2022-03-30-taking-the-plunge--from-wordpress-to-jekyll.md

 ---
 layout: post
-title: Taking The Plunge&#58; From Wordpress to Jekyll
+title: Taking The Plunge - From Wordpress to Jekyll
 description:
 date: 2022-03-26 07:57:00
 image: